FINE ARTS CURRICULUM

 PIANO Course # 741 Credit: 0.5

 This elective is open to all students.
-No previous experience playing the piano is required but an interest in piano and commitment to daily home-practice is necessary.
-Students learn to read sheet music and repertoires on the piano and perform in the Christmas and Spring concerts.
-This class will operate on an one-on-one teaching basis where students get individual tuitions at a time and individual practice time during class, with a weekly in-class practice performance.
+No previous piano experience is required, but a commitment to daily practice is necessary.
+Students will learn to read sheet music, perform repertoire, and participate in the Christmas and Spring concerts.
+The class provides one-on-one instruction and individual practice time during sessions, with weekly in-class performance opportunities.

 STUDIO ART (Six Course Offerings)